rapidmail/rapidmail-oxid6-module/README.md

 * Navigate to your admin panel and activate the Rapidmail OXID eShop connector module from the module list

 * Use an active or create a new user.
-Map it to a the user group "Rapidmail OXID eShop connector" that has been created during module activation
+Map it to the user group "Rapidmail OXID eShop connector" that has been created during module activation

 ## Usage